You are listening to the Sean Hannity Radio Show Podcast.

 We are seeing shovels hit the ground.

-There are almost a hundred shovel-ready transportation projects.
+There are almost 100 shovel-ready transportation projects.

-Shovels will soon be moving earth and trucks will soon be pouring concrete.
+Shovels will soon be moving earth, and trucks will soon be pouring concrete.

-All right, shovel ready was not as we expected.
+All right, shovel-ready was not as we expected.

-So really the president we now have twelve million more Americans on food stamps since he's been president.
+So really, the president, we now have 12 million more Americans on food stamps since he's been president, 8 million more in poverty.

-I updated the number, it used to be ninety-five million.
+It used to be 95 million.

 Now, you might believe Obama.

-Well, you hear about the Affordable Care Act, Obamacare.
+When you hear about the Affordable Care Act, Obamacare.

-And I and I don't mind the name because I really do care.
+And I don't mind the name because I really do care.

 A system where we're going to work with your employers to lower your premiums by up to $2,500 per family per year.

-Add it all up, and the plan I'm proposing will cost around $900 billion over ten years.
+And the plan I'm proposing will cost around $900 billion over 10 years.

 All right, now let's go to the facts.

-Now, we now have Aetna United and even Blue Cross Blue Shield in California and many counties now and states around the country that have no choice, no options, one company that is the only company within the exchange, and even those companies want to get out.
+Now, we now have Aetna United and even Blue Cross Blue Shield in California and many counties now and states around the country that have no choice, no options, one company that is the only company within the exchange and even those companies want to get out.

-So the promise of keeping your doctor your plan and saving $2,500 a year was a lie.
+So the promise of keeping your doctor, your plan, and saving $2,500 a year was a lie.

-The promise of shovel ready jobs was a lie.
+The promise of shovel-ready jobs was a lie.

 I agree with you.

-Now, I would also highlight Well, you can't spin that the people didn't save money.
+Well, you can't spend that people didn't save money.

 I don't need your fact sheet.

-I have him on audio saying it's give to what is happening in the world without it.
+Relative to what is happening in the world without it.

-And so what you hang on a second.
+All right, hang on a second.

 Wait, wait, wait.